Max B: Music career

-After having spent 10 months imprisoned, Max B was released on July 11, 2007, on a reported $2 million in bail.
+After having spent 10 months imprisoned, Max B was released on July 11, 2007, on a $2 million bail.
 Short of funds, portion of Max's bond was raised by selling his publishing over to his label owned by Jim Jones.
 It would eventually go on to become one of many grievances and disputes Max would share with his former labelmate and head Jim Jones.
 Max B's fourth mixtape Public Domain: The Prequel was released later in the month following his release from prison.
 He appeared as a feature on Styles P's "Holiday" off of his third album released on December 4.
 Max B collaborated on the MOB2 (Members of ByrdGang 2) mixtape released on October 20, and had written for Jones' digital album which came out on February 19 the following year.

 Exactly one month prior to Max's release, on June 11, his friend Stack Bundles had been killed in his neighborhood of Far Rockaway, Queens.
 In a 2009 interview before his trial, Max expressed his loss stating, "That was fucked up because the nigga Stacks was close to me, I ain't even gonna front.
 I was in jail at the time, so a nigga was sitting.
 A nigga learned to cope with that thing pretty well though, R.I.P. to Stacks.
 Shout out to my nigga, he played me all the joints he had.
 Man, that was my nigga."